staging-951d-madcitymultimedia/postman-docs/src/pages/docs/administration/managing-your-team/manage-team-members.md

 As a [Team Admin or Super Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can invite collaborators, remove existing team members, and update user roles at any time in your team dashboard.

-With the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can also change your team size to accommodate additional collaborators at any time in your billing cycle.
+With the [Billing role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles), you can also change your team's size to accommodate additional collaborators at any time in your billing cycle.

 ## Contents